obscuritylabs/PythonFundamentals/03_python3_packaging_managment/slides/02_02_init_packaging_system.md

 ---
 # Using `poetry` to update your decencies

-First if we pinned a version we need to update it from exact to `greater` then version notation, this tells `poetry` that we want the newest version above `2.0.0` as thats the minimal tested requirement.
+First, if we pinned a version we need to update it from exact to `greater` then version notation, this tells `poetry` that we want the newest version above `2.0.0` as that's the minimal tested requirement.

 ```Python
 [tool.poetry]